milanaryal/milanaryal.github.io/_posts/2015/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 ### Using AnchorJS

 AnchorJS provides the different options for adding anchors to the page.
 This method accepts a selector as a parameter in the form of a string.
 The selector can be used to target specific elements that you want to add anchors to.
-Here's an example.
+Here's an example:

 #### Placing the AnchorJS icon to the left position